 The researchers show how the device works in the video above.
 In essence, the “pseudo-hologram with aerohaptic feedback” functions by having users place their hand into a mirrored pyramid that has one open side.
 A computer then generates a holographic object and projects it off the inside of the pyramid into free floating space.
 A sensor beneath the pyramid tracks a user’s hand and finger movements and subsequently blasts them with air; modulating in strength and direction depending on how somebody is interacting with a hologram.

 The example at the end of the video shows a sample of the final product.
-We see a user play with a virtual basketball and Dahiya explains in a post on
+We see a user play with a virtual basketball and Dahiya explains in a post on The Conversation that he’s able to not only feel the curvature of the ball but also an appropriate variation in force on their hand as they bounce or slap it.

 As for an actual Holodeck, it looks like that’s a long way off.
 Obviously, a room full of tangible holographic objects doesn’t seem remotely feasible right now; let alone a faux Klingon to battle with a digital bat’leth.
 But Dahiya and his colleagues seem set on making something akin to the famous starship simulator room eventually.
 The next piece of the puzzle they’re trying to crack are smells.
 Although, personally, we’d rather they focus on making a detective version of Picard.